ARSAR-Net: Adaptively Regularized SAR Imaging Network with Efficient Unfolding: ARSAR-Net: Adaptively Regularized SAR Imaging Network

 \subsubsection{Loss function}

 The training dataset consists of $N_{trn}$ samples, each defined as a pair $(Y_i, X_i)$, where $Y_i$ represents a complex-valued SAR echo signal and $X_i$ its corresponding ground truth image.
-Conventional loss functions, such as Mean Squared Error (MSE), exhibit disadvantages for complex-valued SAR image reconstruction.
-To bridge this gap, we introduce the Normalized Mean Perceived Error (NMPE), a specialized loss function designed to be both compatible with complex signals and computationally efficient, as
+Conventional loss functions, such as Mean Squared Error (MSE), have been found unsuitable for complex-valued SAR image reconstruction.
+Through experiments, we empirically design the Normalized Mean Perceived Error (NMPE), a specialized loss function designed to be both compatible with complex signals and computationally efficient, as

 where $\hat{X}_i$ and $Y_i$ respectively denote ARSAR-Net's output and input, $\lVert \cdot \rVert_2$ denotes the $\ell_2$-norm.